fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8e.md

 We are approaching the end of the course.
 Let's finish by having a look at a few more details of GraphQL.

-### fragments
+### Fragments

 It is pretty common in GraphQL that multiple queries return similar results.
-For example the query for the details of a person
+For example, the query for the details of a person

 ```js
 query {